Taiwanese High Mountain "Gaoshan" Oolong Tea

 BENEFITS Rich in minerals and vitamins

-We recommend brewing in a Gaiwan for this tea, but it can also be enjoyed Western style.
+We recommend brewing in a Gaiwan or Yixing Teapot for this tea, but it can also be enjoyed Western style.

 Western Brew (Mug / Teapot): 5g | 350ml | 95°C | 2 min | + 1 min for additional brews | Can steep ~ 3 times

-The tea master behind this High Mountain Oolong, Mr. Deng, and his wife, son and daughter were incredibly hospitable and proud to share their craft.
-Mr Deng is self taught and learned the art of tea making 30 years ago, and is now training his son and daughter how to master the craft.
+The tea master behind our High Mountain oolong, Mr. Deng, and his wife, son and daughter were incredibly hospitable and proud to share their craft.
+Mr Deng is self taught and learned the art of tea making 30 years ago, and is now training his son and daughter.

-Watching them carry out the steps, they would often "Aoye" together, working into late hours of the night, since producing Oolong is very time-sensitive and everything is done in small batches by hand.
+Watching them carry out the steps, they would often work into late hours of the night, since producing oolong is very time-sensitive and they do everything in small batches.
+To finish the tea, Mr. Deng slow-roasts it over charcoal ash: A traditional method that produces a consistent and high quality roast.
 A true testament to their passion, pride and hard work.